iotaledger/integration-services/api/usage-audit-trail-GW.md

 `POST /authorize/{channel-address}`

-Authorize a subscription to a channel with address _channel-address_.
+Authorize a subscription to a channel by using the _channel-address_.
 The author of a channel can authorize a subscriber to read/write from a channel.
 Eventually after verifying its identity (using the Ecommerce-SSI Bridge).

 _Body:_